Helping Teens Develop Their Strengths and Build Their Confidence

 Teens often come to us feeling overwhelmed, stuck, or frustrated with situations that they have difficulty navigating.
 In teens, depression and anxiety can often be expressed as irritability or anger.
 Many teens struggle with academic stress, changing social dynamics, identity issues, self-doubt, and intense worry.

-All of these issues are ones that our clinical psychologists are experts at helping teens overcome.
+All of these issues are ones that our licensed clinicians are experts at helping teens overcome.
 We focus on concrete strategies that lead to identifiable results as your teen gradually establishes improved coping, a growth mindset, and a more positive outlook.

-Our clinical psychologists can help with a wide range of concerns, including:
+Our clinicians can help with a wide range of concerns, including:

 - Anxiety (fears, worries, or nervousness)